 Informs the community about the work of the family of UN bodies.
 Informational events include our annual UN Day, quarterly dinner lectures, monthly talks with Q&A, and monthly discussion groups where you can listen, learn, and put forth your own points of view.
 You are welcome to help us identify topics and speakers, debate the challenging questions of peace and development, or just come and listen.

 Recognizes Boulder County citizens who do significant work internationally and locally in support of human rights.
 You can help us identify these persons and publicize the importance of their work.
 Our International Human Rights Award is presented in December in celebration of the signing go the Universal Declaration of Human Rights.

 The UNA-USA was formed in 1964 when the American Association for the United Nations, a group of prominent citizens who promoted the Dumbarton Oaks proposals in the 1940s, merged with the US Committee for the United Nations, a group of 138 national organizations that supported the work of the UN.

 In 2010, UNA-USA formed a strategic alliance with the UN Foundation (UNF).
 The UNF and its sister organization, the Better World Fund, were created in 1999 with Ted Turner’s historic $1 billion gift.
 Today, UNA-USA, a national network of more than 120 chapters, is a program of the United Nations Foundation.
 Together, UNA-USA and the Better World Campaign represent the single largest network of advocates and supporters of the United Nations in the world.

-The Boulder County Chapter, as other levels of UNA-USA, combines broad grass-roots outreach with high-level policy studies involving scholars and government officials from many parts of the world, Chapter members provide information and educational materials for their representatives in the US government, the general public, and the media.
+The Boulder County Chapter, like other levels of UNA-USA, combines broad grass-roots outreach with high-level policy studies involving scholars and government officials from many parts of the world, Chapter members provide information and educational materials to their representatives in the US government, the general public, and to the media.